mapzen/ios/README.md

 And many more features than we can list here in a timely fashion.

-# How Do I Get The Beta?
+# How Do I Get The SDK?

 Step 1: Get yourself a free [Mapzen API Key](https://mapzen.com/developers/sign_up).